 Apparently, each time you ask ChatGPT a question, it uses about 0.0029 kilowatt-hours of electricity.
 This is nearly ten times more than the energy needed for a typical Google search, which consumes about 0.0003 kilowatt-hours per query, according to The Electric Power Research Institute (EPRI).

-As of November 2023, OpenAI CEO Sam Altman reports that 100 million users worldwide interact with ChatGPT each week.
-If we assume that each user asks around 15 questions weekly, keeping in mind that some users engage only occasionally while others ask dozens of questions daily, this adds up to roughly 1.5 billion queries per week.
-Spread out over the days of the week, this results in more than 214 million daily requests, consuming over half a million kilowatt-hours of energy.
+On August 29, 2024, OpenAI announced that ChatGPT now boasts 200 million weekly active users, double the number reported by CEO Sam Altman last November.
+If we assume that each user asks around 15 questions weekly, keeping in mind that some users engage only occasionally while others ask dozens of questions daily, this adds up to roughly 3 billion queries per week.
+Spread out over the days of the week, this results in about 428.6 million daily user prompts, consuming a staggering 1.2 million kilowatt-hours of energy.
 For context, the average U.S. household uses about 29 kilowatt-hours of electricity per day.
-This means ChatGPT consumes over 21,602 times more power than a typical household each day.
+This means ChatGPT consumes more than 43 thousand times more power than a typical household each day.

-Over the course of a year, ChatGPT’s total energy consumption works out to 226,821,615 kilowatt-hours, an amount enough to respond to about 78 billion prompts.
-At the average U.S. commercial electricity rate of $0.131 per kWh as of June 2024, this translates to about $29,713,632 spent on electricity annually, with each query costing $0.00038.
-And as ChatGPT comes up with new versions, and features like audio and video generation come into play, these figures could soar even higher.
+Over the course of a year, ChatGPT’s total energy consumption works out to 453.6 million kilowatt-hours, an amount enough to respond to about 156.4 billion prompts.
+At the average U.S. commercial electricity rate of $0.131 per kWh as of June 2024, this translates to an annual electricity cost of about $59.4 million, with each query costing approximately $0.00038.
+Additionally, as OpenAI continues to enhance its chatbots with new features like audio, video, and image generation, as seen in the GPT-4o model, these figures could climb even higher.
+OpenAI has also developed a new series of reasoning AI models, including the recently released “OpenAI o1”.
+These models are designed to spend more time “thinking” before responding, similar to how humans approach complex problems.
+This enhanced reasoning ability allows them to tackle more difficult tasks but will likely lead to higher costs and greater energy consumption.

 Putting ChatGPT’s massive energy usage for handling user prompts into perspective

-According to the EV database, the average electric car consumes 0.191 kilowatt-hours per kilometre and can travel about 379 kilometres on a full charge, which means it has a battery that can store roughly 72.4 kilowatt-hours of energy.
-If we take all the energy ChatGPT uses in a year to generate responses and divide it by the capacity of an average EV battery, it turns out that it could fully charge 3,133,371 electric vehicles.
-That’s nearly 95% of the 3.3 million electric cars on the road in the United States by the end of 2023, as reported by the U.S. Department of Energy.
+By the end of 2023, the U.S. Department of Energy of Energy reported approximately 3.3 million electric cars on the road in the United States.
+According to the EV database, the average electric car consumes 0.191 kilowatt-hours per kilometer and can travel about 379 kilometers on a full charge, which means it has a battery that can store roughly 72.4 kilowatt-hours of energy.
+Therefore, we can calculate that charging all the electric vehicles in the U.S. once would require 238.8 million kilowatt-hours.
+If we take the total energy ChatGPT uses in a year to generate responses and divide it by that number, it turns out we could fully charge every electric vehicle in the U.S. about twice.

 The Training Costs of ChatGPT